robertwt7/snapstager/src/content/privacyPolicy.md

 ## **Deletion Request Rights.**

 You have the right to request that we delete any of your Personal Information that we have collected from you and retained, subject to certain exceptions.
-All deletion requests will be managed in accordance with Meetsy Deletion Procedures.
-Deletion requests should be sent to hello@meetsy.xyz.
+All deletion requests will be managed in accordance with SnapStager Deletion Procedures.
+Deletion requests should be sent to hello@snapstager.com.
 Once we receive and confirm your verifiable request, we will delete (and direct our Service Providers to delete) your Personal Information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service providers to: